suisound/suisound-hack/README.md

 # SuiSound Platform

-A decentralized music platform on Sui Network.
-Producers stake SUI tokens to earn SUISOUND rewards.
+A staking platform for music producers on Sui Network.
+Stake SUI to access AI-powered music production tools and social media integration.

 ## Project Structure